aviayos/SmartCart-Application/README.md

 # SmartCart-Application
-a user friendly app which allows you to purchase the cheapest most compatible grocery shopping car
+SmartCart - it's a user friendly app which allows you to purchase the cheapest most compatible grocery shopping car

 ## Installation